-Location: St Mary's School Ascot\School Handbook\Safeguarding\Safeguarding Policy 412a 26 of 31 Last Reviewed: November 2024 Next Review: July 2025 Author/Lead: Pastoral Deputy Head
+Location: St Mary's School Ascot\Sch St Mary's School Ascot\School Handbook\Safeguarding\Safeguarding Policy 412a 26 of 31 Last Reviewed: March 2025 Next Review: July 2025 Author/Lead: Pastoral I Deputy Head

 Signs of Sexual Abuse

 Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, whether or not the child is aware of what is happening.
 The activities may involve physical contact or non-contact activities, such as involving children with pornographic material or watching sexual activities or encouraging children to behave in sexually inappropriate ways.
 Sexual abuse can also take place online.
 Signs of sexual abuse displayed by children may include: